Sleeping Bear Dunes Michigan, USA Travel Guide

 Consider leisurely strolls on less-traveled trails within the district.

-Engaging with local history and cultural sites enriches your visit.
+Engaging with regional history and cultural sites makes your visit better.